kafai-yip/kafai-yip.github.io/_pages/cats.md

 ---
 ## In memoriam of Tai Wong 大王

 Tai Wong 大王 (literally big-king) was my cat in Hong Kong.
 He was a stray in Sai Kung 西貢, eastern part in Hong Kong.
 He passed away on December 12, 2020.
-This page collected his photos (not all - will update later).
+This page collected his photos.
 Photo credit goes to my family.
 {: .text-justify}

 {% include gallery id="single_layout_gallery_8" caption="I'm cute, you're cute <3" %}

-{% include gallery id="single_layout_gallery_7" caption="Cat God!
-(I must be an Egyptian cat.)" %}

 {% include gallery id="single_layout_gallery_6" caption="Trapped in a box - or am I?" %}